cwcyau/foai-cdt/docs/project-choice.md

 ## What makes a good proposal?

+We expect to see the following in a good research proposal:

 - All research proposal should contain one or more activities which involve addressing a non-trivial fundamental AI question.
 This could involve theoretical or methodological development.

 - Fundamental AI research does not need to constitute the majority of the proposed research.